pookanter/skinx-elysiajs/README.md

 Then make a folder name "certs" at root level and put keys inside it.

 ### Build
-To start first run docker desktop app first, then this in ternimar run:
+To start first run docker desktop app first, then run this in ternimar run:
 ```bash
 docker build . -f Dockerfile -t skinx
 docker-compose build